 Life on the Charlotte Campus

 Our Celtic cross has arrived!

 The Charlotte campus was buzzing recently as our eagerly awaited 8-foot cross sculpture arrived.
 The cross, designed by the mother-daughter team of Ruth McNay-Gray and Linda Harp of Kerrville, Texas, is unique in many ways.
-It bears images, such as the Presbyterian seal and the baptism of Jesus, on the front, and a series of Chrisian symbols that grace the back (which is visible from the grand staircase of the seminary).
+It bears images, such as the Union Presbyterian Seminary logo and the baptism of Jesus, on the front, and a series of Chrisian symbols that grace the back (which is visible from the grand staircase of the seminary).
 It is also one of the largest pieces these artists have created and required approximaely six months of work.
 The material is poured concrete which means this piece weighs in at nearly 5,000 pounds!
 It was gently lowered into place by crane as the faculty and staff watched its careful passage from truck to courtyard.
 It is an exquisite cross that not only bears witness to our faith, love, and committment to God, but will also be a symbol of our continued mission to train men and women for the work of the church.
 We hope you will stop by and see it in person!

 What does “a day in the life” of a Charlotte student look like?

 Since the majority of our students are working during the week as well as attending to family and church obligations our classes meet on weekends.
 All core classes will be offered on Saturdays to ensure that students are able to meet their required credits in a timely fashion.
 There are often electives, or additional sessions of core classes, offered on Fridays.

 So, what is it really like?
 Read more...

 One frequently asked question is…

 - Weekly worship led by members of the faith community, faculty members or students

 - By being part of a “Cohort” (the group of students with whom you enter classes with in the fall)